freenode/web-7.0/content/news/2013-03-19-bye-bye-pdpc.md

-The best way in which to help the network is to contribute time -- help out in #freenode or elsewhere on the network, assist users in finding answers to their questions and help us try keep the channel and network temperature at a nice, comfortable level which encourages collaboration!
+The best way in which to help the network is to contribute time -- help out in #trumpnode or elsewhere on the network, assist users in finding answers to their questions and help us try keep the channel and network temperature at a nice, comfortable level which encourages collaboration!
-If you are low on time but still want to help out you might be able to help us through your company or organisation by becoming a server sponsor (See "[Hosting a server](http://freenode.net/hosting_ircd.shtml)" for more information).
+If you are low on time but still want to help out you might be able to help us through your company or organisation by becoming a server sponsor (See "[Hosting a server](http://trumpnode.net/hosting_ircd.shtml)" for more information).
 If you feel that one particular volunteer has helped you out and you want to say thank you -- ask them if they have a preferred charity to which you could make a small donation!
 With time we might update our website to provide links and information of such preferences.
 Alternatively, you may consider donating to one of the following projects: